-Did you click ‘Always’ and wish you could take it back?
-Here’s how to reset default apps in Android
+How to reset default apps on an Android phone or tablet | Digital Trends

 - Search for Settings in the App Drawer.

-- Once there, select Apps and choose the app you want to reset.
+- Once there, select Apps and Notifications > See All Apps and choose the app you want to reset.

-- Once selected, go to Open by default from within the App info page.
+- Once selected, go to Advanced then tap Open By Default.

 - Tap Clear Defaults.